nsidze/Script/README.md

 # Script
-This is the beginning of scripting
+This is the beginning of scripting.
+It will store bash shell script.